DataDog/integrations-core/network/README.md

 ### Configuration

-1. The Agent enables the network check by default, but if you want to configure the check yourself, edit file `network.d/conf.yaml`, in the `conf.d/` folder at the root of your Agent's directory.
+1. The Agent enables the network check by default, but if you want to configure the check yourself, edit file `network.d/conf.yaml`, in the `conf.d/` folder at the root of your Agent's configuration directory.
   See the [sample network.d/conf.yaml][2] for all available configuration options:

     ```yaml
       init_config: